Many of the world’s biggest businesses right now are online marketplaces.

 Amazon, AliExpress, eBay and Etsy are all widely recognized names.
 All of them operate as marketplaces within the digital retail space.

-Well, the short answer is that creating your own B2B marketplace allows you to extend and scale your business, gain competitive advantage, and increase revenue.
+Discover how creating your own B2B marketplace allows you to extend and scale your business, gain competitive advantage, and increase revenue.
+In this blog post we present three common B2B marketplace examples.

 One of the most compelling reasons for a B2B business to create a marketplace is the ability to quickly extend your range.